athkishore/sqlite-mongo/README.md

 A more detailed roadmap will be made available as the project evolves.

-# License

-In the spirit of SQLite, the code for this project too will be in the public domain.

 # Fun Project, Serious Project

 This is first and foremost a project for me to have fun learning new things I would otherwise not have explored.
 At the same time, I see that it can fill a gap that is currently not served by any existing solution out there, if it turns out half as well as I hope it will.